astrada/google-drive-ocamlfuse/doc/Configuration.md

 no drawings will be exported.

 Note that if you change any export format, you will have to clear the cache (using `-cc` command line option).
+Note also that this feature works only if you set `docs_file_extension=true`.